 Helena’s “America in One Room” (A1R) project was one of the most significant political experiments in American History.
 A1R brought the most representative sample of the United States electorate ever assembled to a single location for a four-day deliberation on the most critical issues facing the country.
 The project and its publicly-released results were globally covered, including in a front-page, special feature of the New York Times that featured portraits of nearly every participant.
 Cited by global leaders including Presidents Barack Obama and Bill Clinton as a needed method to address structural issues in modern democracy, A1R looks to continue expanding its reach domestically and internationally.

 In response to COVID-19, Helena led two projects.
-During the early months of the pandemic, Helena addressed critical breakdowns in the supply chain of vital protective equipment, directly purchasing/financing and routing over 37 million masks, gloves, gowns and other PPE into the hands of frontline workers across nearly 100 hospitals and care facilities throughout the US.
+During the early months of the pandemic, Helena addressed critical breakdowns in the supply chain of vital protective equipment, directly purchasing/financing and routing more over 37 million masks, gloves, gowns and other PPE into the hands of frontline workers are nearly 100 hospitals and care facilities across the US.
 In parallel, Helena built The Covid Network, a real-time data platform quantifying COVID’s spread across the United States and current PPE needs for individual hospitals.
-The platform was quickly adopted by health systems and suppliers across the country, including the US Army and Air Force.
+The platform was quickly adopted by health systems and suppliers across the country, including the US Air Force.

 Through its for-profit arm, Helena operates projects to address system global issues through investment, company building and more.
 Helena is a major investor and operating partner in Energy Vault, a breakthrough technology in grid-scale energy storage that produces high round-trip efficiency, variable duration and cost competitive gravity storage systems.
 Energy Vault, which can manufacture their systems with remediated toxic waste, has secured agreements on four continents.